-With all of Lance’s teammates lining up to take admit their part, the time was right for Lance to take responsibility.
+With all of Lance’s teammates lining up to take admit their part, the time was right for him to take responsibility.
 But he seemingly never addressed any of the allegations other than to rely on the tired statement that he passed 500 drug tests.

 From backstage Lance appeared and the crowd stood.
 I wanted to remain seated but also wanted to see so I stood too.
 It was weird for me.
-During his prepared remarks he only talked about Livestrong.
+During his prepared remarks, he only talked about Livestrong.
 But there was a technical glitch so he and Matthew McConaughey appeared together and Matthew referred to the past few weeks.
 Lance said he has had better days – but he’s also had worse.
 That seemed sincere until …

-…This morning I was in line with the 100 mile group to roll out of the Palmer Event Center for the Livestrong Challenge.
+…This morning I was in line with the 100-mile group to roll out of the Palmer Event Center for the Livestrong Challenge.
 I couldn’t quite see the stage but I could hear Lance.
 And he told the crowd that he has had better days – but he’s also had worse.
 It left me wondering if it was just a line that his PR people came up with.